PaaS-TA/paas-ta-container-platform-guide-eng/install-guide/container-platform-portal/paas-ta-container-platform-portal-deployment-service-guide-v1.2.md

 <br>

 ### <div id='1.2'>1.2.
 Range
-The installation range was prepared based on the Kubernetes Cluster deployment..
+The installation range was prepared based on the Kubernetes Cluster deployment.

 <br>